DaniDMoura/My-site/README.md

 # Danilo-Moura Portfolio

-Modern and minimal personal portfolio.
+Modern and minimal personal webapp.
 Built with React, Tailwind CSS, and Vite.

 ## Setup